 Start Your Business Presentation On Paper

-When you need to create a presentation, the first thing that most people do is fire up their slide presentation software of choice – PowerPoint, Keynote, Prezi, whatever.
-This is probably the very worst thing you can do, since it imposes a format and layout for an idea that’s usually still being formed and refined in your head.
+When you need to create a presentation, the first thing that most people do is fire up their slide presentation software of choice – PowerPoint, Keynote, Prezi, or perhaps Adobe Spark.
+This is probably the very worst thing you can do, since by default all of these applications impose a format and layout for an idea that’s usually still being formed and refined in your head.

-What’s far more important at the very beginning is creating the structure of what the presentation will become.
-Define the goal of the presentation: what’s the take-away that you want your audience to remember once you’ve finished?
+What’s far more important at the very beginning is creating the structure of what the final presentation will become.
+Define the goal of the presentation: What’s the take-away you want your audience to remember once you’ve finished?
 Where are they currently in terms of their knowledge of the subject?

 The Secret Of Success: Post-It™ Notes